contao/docs/docs/dev/framework/response-context.md

 Right now, it's a very basic service that allows you to override `<title>` by calling `setTitle()`.
 Same goes for `setMetaDescription()` and `setMetaRobots()`.

+{{< version "4.13" >}}

+As of Contao 4.13 and if enabled in the root page settings, Contao will also generate a `rel="canoncial"` link pointing to itself while removing all the query parameters from the current URL.
+Alternatively, the user can provide a custom other URL and configure the query parameters which should be kept (e.g. if `?foobar=42` is relevant, they add `foobar` in which case it would not get removed).
+You can also dynamically adjust the behaviour to your needs using the `HtmlHeadBag` and for example automatically mark a certain query parameter to always be kept to have the users not even require to add it in their page settings:

+* `setKeepParamsForCanonical()` - overrides the query parameters to keep
+* `addKeepParamsForCanonical()` - adds a query parameter name to the (possibly) already existing array of parameters to keep
+* `setCanonicalUri()` - completely set the URL yourself

 ### The `JsonLdManager`

 The `JsonLdManager` is a central place to manage JSON-LD data collected within all the elements.